Matatika/tap-spreadsheets-anywhere/README.md

 (To connect to multiple S3 buckets, you will need to have the tap run multiple times with different `aws...` settings).

 To obtain these settings we recommend following this link: [AWS Docs - Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey)

+---

+- **google_application_credentials**: (optional) connect to Google Cloud Storage using a path to a credentials file, or the contents of a credentials file as JSON.
+See [`GOOGLE_APPLICATION_CREDENTIALS` environment variable](https://cloud.google.com/docs/authentication/application-default-credentials#GAC) for more information.

 ### Automatic Config Generation